 Honors students complete a flexible schedule of courses that includes honors sections of some general education courses and courses developed specifically for the Honors Program.
 Other courses may be contracted for honors credit by students who work with individual professors.
 With approval by the director, students who study abroad may earn up to 12 honors credits for the academic courses they take at their host universities.
 Undergraduate students who complete graduate courses may count those courses toward their honors course requirement.
 In all cases, courses will only count toward the honors distinction if the student earns a grade of B (3.0) or higher.
 Honors students must be enrolled full-time in a baccalaureate degree program and are expected to complete a minimum of 6 honors credits each academic year.

 The Honors Program offers students intensive advising with an opportunity to develop a personal plan for their UAF years that builds in extracurricular opportunities, research, leadership, service and more to meet the goals of each student.

-To graduate with a distinction from the Honors Program, in addition to the other program requirements, students must have a cumulative GPA of 3.25.
+Honors students must maintain a cumulative GPA of at least 3.25.
 Students whose cumulative GPA falls below 3.25 for two consecutive semesters will be removed from the program unless an appeal is approved by the honors director.

-To graduate with a distinction from the Honors Program, in addition to the other program requirements, students must work with a faculty mentor to complete a capstone project, including a written component and an oral presentation.
+In addition to the other program requirements, students must work with a faculty mentor to complete a capstone thesis or project that includes a written component and an oral presentation.